TheRainbowPhoenix/ruins-explorer/cpgame/README.md

     ├── menu_scene.py       # A new title screen to choose a game.
     └── templar_scene.py    # The Templar side-scrolling game scene.
 ```

+## TODO

+How to save binary files ? does repr works ?
+Make an on-device fxconv to serialize and deserialize on the fly